SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ##### classifier

-A classifier is a morpheme or lexeme that puts a noun into a category based on its referent.
+A classifier is a morpheme or lexeme that co-occurs with another element based on that element being part of a certain semantic class.
 A measure word is a classifier that appears with a numeral.
-Measure words are margial in indo-european languages.
+^perhaps there are no other classifiers than measure words, in which case they would be synonymous A numeral quantifier is the combination of a numeral and a measure word.

+###### in languages

+in indo-european languages, measure words are uncommon.
 An example for an english measure word is piece of x, e.g. three pieces of paper.
 In east asian languages, measure words are often required.

-TODO: Better integration, also include:  The number together with its numeral classifier is called a numeral quantifier in the literature.
-(JP), http://web.mit.edu/norvin/www/24.902/numq.html

 ##### kinds of numerals

+A numeral may be divided into the numeric value and the type of numeral.
-The type of numeral is what way of looking at the counted things is being chosen.
+The type of numeral is the wway of looking at the numeric value.
-The type of numeral may ordinal, cardinal, a multiplier, distributive, collective, partitive...
+The type of numeral may be ordinal, cardinal, a multiplier, distributive, collective, partitive.
+The type of numeral may be indicated morphologically or in some other way.

 table:type of numeral|indicates|example
 ordinal|position in sequence